JaminCO/chirrper/README.md

 # chirrper
 What is Chirrper?
-Chirrper is a blogging platform that aims to bring the experience a user feels when going through social media.
+Chirrper is a social media project built with flask